antom/PyPortal_StreamDeck/README.md

 ## Features

+- Buttons can send a message via serial that the host can interpret.
 - Buttons can trigger single or multiple keypresses.
 - Multiple pages of buttons.
 - Different button grid sizes across pages (e.g. 12 buttons in a 4x3 grid on one page, 6 buttons in a 2x3 grid on another etc).